Sam Griffiths-Jones (PI)

 Edith Invernizzi (Research Assistant — 2017)

 During her all-to-brief 9 month stay in the lab, Edith created a database of yeast non-coding RNA data, YNCA, generated in collaboration with Daniela Delneri and Ray O’Keefe.
 She came to us after a BSc in Genetics and Mandarin Chinese and a research Masters in Human Cultural Evolution, both in Manchester.
 She is hoping to put her hands on some more human brain material later on in her career, but she thinks computers and programming might help her to do so.
-She is in competition with Tom for the position of most travelled member of the lab, being a not-very-Italian-sounding Italian and having lived in Beijing and southwest China for over a year.
+She is in competition for the position of most travelled member of the lab, being a not-very-Italian-sounding Italian and having lived in Beijing and southwest China for over a year.

 Steven Woods (PhD student — 2012-2017)